Julia-Tempering/Pigeons.jl/docs/src/index.md

 arbitary statistics computed along the execution of PT.

 By default, the statistics collected use constant-memory summaries (i.e. constant in the number of iteration, leveraging the package [OnlineStats.jl](https://github.com/joshday/OnlineStats.jl)), however it is possible to customize which statistics to collect.
-We provide two examples below.
+We provide three examples below.

 As a first example, we show how to store all the samples in the reference chain in memory, using the `traces` `recorder`.
 We specify which `recorder` to use via the `recorder_builders` argument: